junsoukchoi/jchoi/content/post/stat302/index.md

   placement: 2
 ---

-Summer 2022

-An introductory statistics course covering the basic concepts of data summary, sampling, and statistical inference, which focuses on understanding statistical concepts and applying them to real-world problems.
+Summer 2022; an introductory statistics course covering the basic concepts of data summary, sampling, and statistical inference, which focuses on understanding statistical concepts and applying them to real-world problems.